-If you would like to obtain cover before attaining age 25 and reaching an account balance of \$6,000, please select the "Opt-in for insurance cover" option in Member Online or by ticking the box on your Membership application form.
+If you would like to obtain cover before attaining age 25 and reaching an account balance of \$6,000, please select the "Opt-in for insurance cover" option in Member Online or tick the box on your Membership application form.

-Member Online is available at

-australianretirementtrust.com.au/memberonline and you can obtain a copy of the Membership application form at portal.australianretirementtrust.com.au/ mackaysugarwages
+Member Online is available at australianretirementtrust. com.au/memberonline and you can obtain a copy of the Membership application form at art.com.au/dxctechnology

-For more information on when cover starts please refer to the When does my insurance cover start? section in this Corporate Insurance Guide.
+For more information on when cover starts please refer to the When does my Standard Income Protection start? section in this Corporate Insurance Guide.